natebrunelle/cs2102/markdown/policies.md

 - Each of the four modules is worth 22.5% of your grade
 - Each of the four group projects is worth 2.5% of your grade

-After combining your scores, your letter grade will be assigned according to the following:
+After combining your scores, your letter grade will be assigned according to the following[^cminus]:

 You get      if you score     Which is worth
 ----------   ------------    ----------------